-In relation to a responsible acceptance, risk and fraud policy, we can access your data at Stichting CIS, Bordewijklaan 2, 2591 XR The Hague, c/o Postbus 124, 3700 AC Zeist.
+In connection with a responsible acceptance, risk and fraud policy, we may check your data with Stichting CIS.
 The objective of processing personal data at Stichting CIS is to manage risks for insurers and prevent fraud.
-More information about this and the Stichting CIS privacy regulations is available at www.stichtingcis.nl.
+More information about this and the Stichting CIS privacy statement is available at www.stichtingcis.nl.

-If relevant arrangements have been made with your care provider, the latter can consult your address details and policy details we have registered through the national Internet portal VECOZO

-(Veilige Communicatie in de Zorg).
+If relevant arrangements have been made with your care provider, the latter can consult your address details and policy details we have registered through the national Internet portal VECOZO (Veilige Communicatie in de Zorg).
 This is necessary for the care provider in order to claim the costs of the care provided to you directly from us.

 In some cases, your personal data may need additional protection, for instance because you are staying at a shelter.
-If you believe you need that additional protection, please tell us by calling (0570) 68 74 84.
-If we feel your notification is justified, we will take additional measures to protect your personal data.
+If you believe that you need this additional protection, you can ask your municipality for additional protection of your personal data in the Key Register of Persons (BRP).
+After processing by the municipality, your personal data will receive additional protection.
+We will automatically take over this modified registration.
+This way, we can take that into account.